 - For the digital-only folks, try the free gratitude app, Happier.

 - Turning your travels into a retreat?
-Grab your free travel journal prompts for self-discovery.
+Check out the ultimate guide to travel journaling.

 An intentional scent.
 How do you want to feel during this retreat?
 Calm?
 Centered?
 Energized?
 Alert?
 Choose a sent accordingly and fill your space with it.